SAP/luigi/docs/navigation-parameters-reference.md

 ### tabNav
 - **type**: boolean
-- **description**: tabNav renders the children of the node as a horizontal navigation bar.
+- **description**: renders the children of the node as a horizontal navigation bar.
 Sub-children are not supported.
 When you categorize nodes you will get a drop-down menu in the horizontal navigation.

 ## Context switcher